UDAY-DEVELOPER-07/UDAY-DEVELOPER-07/README.md

 # Hello, I'm Uday! 👋

-I'm a passionate software developer with a love for coding and problem-solving.
+I'm a passionate Frontend developer with a love for coding and problem-solving.
 Welcome to my GitHub profile!

 ## About Me